Zoe34/time-travel/README.md

 The player must try to pick the right choices to move back to the current year.
 When the player manages to return to the present moment a congratulating message appears.
 Some outcomes lead to a "Game over" message if the player lost.
-After winning and losing the game automatically restarts.
+After winning or losing the game stops.
 To refresh the game the player needs to click "RUN PROGRAM"

 ## Features